 PROBLEM PROBABLE CAUSE SOLUTION Noise in drive system Broken drive clutch components Your dealer can perform this service.
 Bearing failure/ chaincase, jackshaft, or front drive shaft Your dealer can perform this service.
 Drive belt surface flat spots Inspect and replace as needed.
 Drive chain loose Inspect and adjust (or replace).
 Drive chain worn, sprocket teeth broken Your dealer can perform this service.
 Poor low RPM performance Worn drive belt Inspect and replace as needed.
 Excessive belt/sheave clearance Your dealer can perform this service.
 Sticky clutch Your dealer can perform this service.
 Poor fuel quality Use 87-91 octane fuel (or higher).
 Engine doesn't turn Seized engine Your dealer can perform this service.
 Seizure is a result of poor lubrication, inadequate fuel supply, broken parts or improper cooling.
-Hydrostatic lock Fuel may have entered the crankcase while the vehicle was standing or being transported.
-Drain plug(s) are located on the lower crankcase for emergency draining.
+Hydrostatic lock Water or fuel may have entered the crankcase while the vehicle was standing or being transported.
+Drain plug is located on the lower crankcase for emergency draining.
+Remove the spark plugs.
 Your dealer can perform this service

 PROBLEM PROBABLE CAUSE SOLUTION Engine turns but fails to start Faulty ignition Install new spark plug(s).
 If engine still fails to start, check for spark.
 If there's no spark, Your dealer can perform this service.
-No fuel to engine Make sure the fuel valve is on.
-Make sure tank contains fuel.
+No fuel to engine Make sure tank contains fuel.
 Ice may be in the fuel line, filter or pump.
 Add isopropyl alcohol to the fuel system.
 Your dealer can perform this service.
 Poor engine compression This indicates a major engine problem that must be repaired before operating.
 Your dealer can perform this service.
 Engine lacks power Fouled or defective spark plug(s) Replace the plug(s).
 Fuel filter (loss of high RPM power) Your dealer can perform this service.
 Plugged fuel filter or tank pick-up sock Your dealer can perform this service.
 Incorrect clutching Your dealer can perform this service.
 Engine continually backfires Faulty plug(s) Change plug(s), ensure caps are seated.
-Backines Fuel System Dirt or ice may be in the fuel system (deicer should be added to non-ethanol fuel at all times for assurance against fuel line icing).
+Dauxilles Fuel System Dirt or ice may be in the fuel system (deicer should be added to non-ethanol fuel at all times for assurance against fuel line icing).
+Incorrect throttle freeplay or faulty switch Your dealer can perform this service.